onqtam/headjack/src/digital_footprint.md

 - A **single place for all your messages** (DMs & email) - similar to [Texts](https://texts.com/) (`"All of your messages in one inbox"`) but not beholden to the terms of service & constraining APIs of platforms.
     - **Define filters & thresholds for cold DMs** - have separate inboxes based on properties: account older than 2 years? has credential X? up to 3 degrees of separation from you? amount paid to contact you? (setting a price for yourself), etc.
-- Universal **bookmarks** - they'll work for any type of document/event from any app and you could even cache the actual content that a URI points to along with proofs - forever.
+- **Universal bookmarks** - they'll work for any type of document/event from any app and you could even cache the actual content that a URI points to along with proofs - forever.
+    - **Partial selections** - select a paragraph/sentence or range on a timeline (a clip) and save it - the URI for the underlying document is stable.
     - **Playlists** are lists of bookmarks and could work even with different audio/video apps which have given URIs to tracks.
 Spotify could be just an app that uses your IDM for account storage (managing your library & tracking your progress on podcasts) and is paying hosting providers for storage & bandwidth for streaming.
     - Your **personal knowledge base** could be built with something like [Logseq](https://logseq.com/) or [Roam](https://roamresearch.com/) on top of such universal bookmarks along with personal notes - your second brain.
 Looking up anything related to an identity or a document with a URI would be just 1 click away - seamlessly integrated in the UI.
     - **Browser integration** - using any IDM for cloud sync through a standard interface.